kusterlab/curve_curator/README.md

 - `['F Statistic']` contains all optional parameters that are related to the f-statistic, p-value calculation, and significance thresholding.
 Default values are optimized for the unconstrained 4-parameter sigmoidal curve.
 	- ***`alpha`*** the significance threshold limit.
 This is the maximal p-value a curve can have.
 	- ***`fc_lim`*** the fold change threshold limit.
 This is the minimal log2 fold change a curve can have (x-axis volcano plot).
 To convert it to a ratio threshold equivalent, you can transform it like this: ratio_lim = 2^(+-)fc_lim.
+ 	- `pEC50_filter` the range of valid pEC50 values.
+Relevant curves outside this pEC50 range will not be classified as down or up in the result files.
+This additional filter will be also be applied for decoy-curves in the "filtered FDR" estimation.
 	- `loc`  location offset of the F-distribution.
 	- `scale` scaling parameter of the F-distribution
 	- `dfn` degrees of freedom of F-nominator (~ number of model parameters).